Bartonella, Molecular Detection, PCR, Blood

 Evaluation of infected tissue or blood using PCR has been shown to be an effective tool for diagnosing Bartonella infection.
 Mayo Medical Laboratories has developed a real-time PCR test that permits rapid identification of Bartonella species.
 The assay targets a unique sequence of the citrate synthase (gltA) gene present in Bartonella species.

 Diagnosing Bartonella infection where Bartonella DNA would be expected to be present in blood, especially endocarditis

 A positive test indicates the presence of Bartonella species DNA.
-A negative test indicates the absence of detectable DNA, but does not negate the presence of the organism or recent disease as false-negative results may occur due to inhibition of PCR, sequence variability underlying primers and/or probes, or the presence of Bartonella DNA in quantities less than the limit of detection of the assay.
+A negative test indicates the absence of detectable DNA, but does not negate the presence of the organism or recent disease as false-negative results may occur due to inhibition of PCR, sequence variability underlying primers and probes, or the presence of Bartonella DNA in quantities below the limit of detection of the assay.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 This test does not differentiate between Bartonella henselae and Bartonella quintana.